Matched Savings Scheme Payment

-be on Income Management excluding Voluntary Income Management and Cape York Income Management
+- be on Income Management excluding Voluntary Income Management and Cape York Income Management

-> - have completed or registered for an approved money management course on or before 30 September
+- have completed or registered for an approved money management course on or before 30 September

-> - show that you have been saving some of your money that is not income managed for at least 13 weeks.
+- show that you have been saving some of your money that is not income managed for at least 13 weeks.
 You must have started your savings on or before 1 October 2015

-> - have saved the same amount of money that you want matched in your personal savings account, and
+- have saved the same amount of money that you want matched in your personal savings account, and

->

-> All of your Matched Savings Scheme Payment will be income managed.
+All of your Matched Savings Scheme Payment will be income managed.

->

-> An approved Money Management course is a course that has been approved by the Department of Social Services.
-These approved Money Management courses cover subjects such as:
+An approved money management course is a course that has been approved by the Department of Social Services.
+Approved money management courses cover subjects such as:

->

-> - money planning
+- money planning